armory/documentation/_operator_reference/metricstores.md

 ## Stackdriver

 - `enabled`: true or false.
 - `credentials_path`: A path to a Google JSON service account that has permission to publish metrics.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `project`: The project Spinnaker's metrics should be published to.
 - `zone`: The zone Spinnaker's metrics should be associated with.
 - `instance_id`: